History of Knott's Berry Farm: Gun Shop

 The Gun Shop (1946) was copied from a building in Angel's Camp, an old mining town in California's Mother Lode country.
 Typically mining towns, the early buildings were tents.
 These were followed by wooden buildings, and often followed by a disastrous fire that would sweep through the town.
 Following such fires, often fireproof structures would be built out of stone, brick or adobe.
-The Gun Shop represents such structures.
-It's iron doors could be closed to further protect it from fire, or if need be, from flying bullets.
+The Gun Shop represents such a structure.
+Its iron doors could be closed to further protect it from fire, or if need be, from flying bullets.

 Inside the Gun Shop is an exhibit of machinery used in the manufacture of guns, including a boring machine and a rifling machine.

 School House

 The School House is an actual one-room school house (built in 1879), including the contents, that Walter Knott purchased at auction in Kansas (through a local agent).
 Knott had been looking for a one-room school house to buy.
 Nina Duden, a local teacher, who had come from Kansas, heard that this unused, boarded-up school house was to be sold at auction, and suggested he buy it.
 His agent in Kansas did not tell anyone who he was representing, but when he told them that it was to be preserved as a museum, the other bidders dropped out and let him have it for a couple hundred dollars.
 Knott had it dismantled, trucked to California and re-erected.